 2. Revision of pattern jury instructions should be continued for gender inclusive language and ability to be particularized for gender of the party affected.

 Completed.
-However, the Pattern Jury Instruction Commission is continuing its ongoing review of instructions for improvements in these areas.
+The Pattern Jury Instruction Commission continues its ongoing review of instructions for improvements in these areas.

 3. All pattern jury instructions should be reviewed to determine whether they are clear enough or strong enough in prohibiting gender bias.

 4. As part of existing jury orientation procedures and materials, jurors should be instructed about the meaning and effect of gender bias in judicial proceedings and of the right of every litigant to bias-free consideration of his or her claims and defenses.

 1. This report should be used to identify perceptions of gender bias and risks of gender bias by the bench and bar.
 There should be judicial and attorney education addressing those perceptions and risks.

 The Implementation Committee coordinated a one day program on domestic violence and custody determinations included in the May, 1999, Judicial Institute education program.

 2. Adoption of standards for custody evaluators and guardians ad litem, including training to ensure sensitivity to risks of gender bias in custody investigations and recommendations, should be encouraged.